jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 - Adding them all together, you get 79 in decimals.
 </details>

+### Deep Dive into Numbering Systems

+First of all, this part is included in the course, so even though I believe it's early for a complete beginner, you need to know these.

 -------------------------------------------------------------------------------

 ### How would you represent things with binary?